openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 # Introduction

-There are good implementations of ECDSA and ECDH with NIST-curves NIST {{SP800-186}}.
-This document defines PQ/T hybrid schemes of ML-KEM and ML-DSA combined with ECDH and ECDSA using the NIST curves to support the users who would like to use such hybrid KEMs and/or signatures in OpenPGP protocol.
-Similary, this document also specifies some hybrid options of ML-KEM and ML-DSA combined with ECDH and ECDSA using Brainpool curves {{RFC5639}}.
+Due to their long standing and wide deployment, there are well-tested, secure, and efficient implementations of ECDSA and ECDH with NIST-curves {{SP800-186}}.
+The same applies to Brainpool curves {{RFC5639}} which are recommended or required in certain regulatory domains.
+This document defines PQ/T hybrid schemes of ML-KEM and ML-DSA combined with ECDH and ECDSA using the NIST and Brainpool curves to support the users who would like to use such hybrid KEMs and/or signatures in the OpenPGP protocol.

 As such this document extends [draft-ietf-openpgp-pqc-12] which introduces post-quantum cryptography in OpenPGP and defines hybrid KEMs and digitial signatures by using ML-KEM and ML-DSA with ECC algorithms using the Edwards Curves defined in {{RFC8032}} and {{RFC7748}}.